HaitaiNg/Education/Ethic/Development_Process/README.md

 - How to handle user input: display questions on console vs pass in file

 ##### Solving the problems:
 Note: I will be using the words node and town interchangeably.
 In this context, a node represents a town.
-In this documentatiion ever reference to node can be replaced with "town".
+In this documentatiion, every reference to node can be replaced with "town".
 An edge is defined as a directed association or connection between two nodes (towns).
 - In order to create and represent the graph, I considered using an adjacency matrix due to the quick loop up time and speed, however I had some difficulty figuring out how I could accurately represent the edges with characters instead of integers.
 Therefore ***I decided to use an adjacency list.***

 - The adjacency list.
 Each entry in the adjacency list is a node.
 The node will have a map entry that contains the connected nodes and their weights. (example: node A -> { node B : 5, node D : 8, node E : 7}).
 Please refer to paper_documentation.jpg for a visual representation.